Custom Molded Orthotics

 Will my insurance cover orthotics with a prescription?

-If you have diabetes mellitus and a qualifying foot condition, you will most likely have coverage for HCPC code A5513.
-If you do NOT have diabetes, but you have a commercial insurance plan, you may have coverage.
+If you have a commercial insurance plan, you may have coverage.
 Use HCPC code L3020 to see if your insurance will cover a percentage.
 This code will fall under your DME (durable medical equipment benefit) and you must meet your deductible BEFORE your insurance will pay.
+You can use FSA/HSA funds to cover the cost.
+We do NOT bill for non-covered items or insurance plans we are not contracted with.